harvester/harvester/docs/authentication.md

 ## Developer Mode
 In `developer mode`, which is intended only for development and testing purposes, more authentication modes are configurable using the environment variable `HARVESTER_AUTHENTICATION_MODE`.

-Harvester Dashboard default to use `local auth` mode for authentication.
+By default, the Harvester Dashboard uses the `local auth` mode for authentication.
 The default username and password is `admin/password`.

 The currently supported options are `localUser` (the same as `local auth` mode) and `kubernetesCredentials`.